 In October 2018, Tarrant County was awarded a 3-year \$500,000 Department of Justice Bureau of Justice Assistance grant to provide mental health training and school threat assessments at schools in Tarrant County.
-SafeHaven's SafeSchools program will be able to extend to more schools throughout the county with added funds.
-Because of collaborations through Mayors' Council, agencies, and community partners,
+Unfortunately, the June 2022 grant submitted to DoJ was not approved; however, SafeHaven's SafeSchools program will be able to continue with CDBG public services funds.
+Because of collaborations through Mayors' Council, agencies, and community partners, Tarrant County is able to quickly match community needs with funding sources.